 where A, B, C, and D are conforming $k \times k$ matrices.
-Equation (8) simply re-states the assumption made in (2) about the dynamics of the exogenous driving variables, while (9) indicates that current innovations and lagged exogenous driving variables are mapped into the current endogenous variables in the reduced-form solution of the LRE model.
+Equation (8) simply re-states (2) on the dynamics of the exogenous forcing variables X_t , while (9) indicates that current innovations and lagged exogenous forcing variables are mapped into the transformed endogenous variables Z_t in the solution of the LRE model.

-In order to pin down this reduced-form solution, I need to relate the unknown reduced-form coefficients C and D to the composite matrices that describe the structural relationships of the LRE model (F, G) and those that describe the shock process of the driving variables (A, B).
-Using the method of undetermined coefficients, such a solution can be fully characterized via the solution of a Sylvester equation and, under additional constraints, it can be shown to have a finite-order VAR representation.
+In order to pin down the solution, I need to relate the unknown matrices of composite coefficients C and D to the known composite matrices that describe the structural relationships of the LRE model (F, G) in (7) and those that describe the stochastic process of the forcing variables (A, B) re-stated in (8).
+Using the method of undetermined coefficients, such a solution can be characterized via the solution of a companion Sylvester matrix equation and, under some conditions, it can be shown to have an exact finite-order VAR representation.

 Step 1.
-Using (9) shifted one period ahead to replace Z{t+1} in the purely forward-looking system of equations given in (7) implies that:
+Using (9) shifted one period ahead to replace Z{t+1} in the purely forward-looking system given in (7) implies that: